-Deminions Appeal A formal request for a decision made in relation to alleged misconduct to be reviewed.
-Complainant The person/student who makes a formal or informal allegation of misconduct.
-Informal Allegation A complainant is unhappy with a situation, and makes personal representation to a member of staff seeking a resolution.
+Delililitions Appeal A formal request for a decision made in relation to alleged misconduct to be reviewed.
+The person/student who makes a formal or informal allegation of misconduct.
+Complainant Informal Allegation A complainant is unhappy with a situation, and makes personal representation to a member of staff seeking a resolution.
 No formal written allegation has been received, but the complainant is seeking a response.
 Formal Allegation A complainant is unhappy with a situation and submits a signed written statement detailing the allegation, seeking formal investigation and response.
 Manager Head of School, Centre Director, Support Services Manager or Business Unit Manager.
-Support Person Person/s (internal or external to Wintec) chosen by the complainant appellant or respondent to provide support or advice to the complainant or appellant.
+Person/s (internal or external to Wintec) chosen by the support Person appellant or respondent to provide support or a complainant or appellant.